 Despite its burgeoning popularity, trendy US brand Rumours is “Not Good Enough” due to its lack of transparency.
+This article is based on the Rumours rating published in March 2022.

 “California cool meets NY chic.”
 Founded in 2019 by Dacey Trotta, Rumours has seriously taken off in a heavily influencer-driven world, with stars like Jordan Sloane and Emma Lager jet-setting in this up-and-coming brand.
 But how does the brand impact people, the planet, and animals in production?
 How ethical is Rumours?
 Let’s take a look.